Christophe Charle

 Présentation de l'éditeur

 Who exactly are the ‘intellectuals’ ?
-This term is so widely used today that we forget that it is a recent invention, dating from the late nineteenth century.
+This term is so widely used today

 In Birth of the Intellectuals, the renowned historian and sociologist Christophe Charle shows that the term ‘intellectuals’ first appeared at the time of the Dreyfus Affair, and the neologism originally signified a cultural and political vanguard who dared to challenge the status quo.
 Yet the word, expected to disappear once the political crisis had dissolved, has somehow endured.
 At times it describes a social group, and at others a way of seeing the social world from the perspective of universal values that challenges established hierarchies.